 Approved: July 2010

-It is the position of NSPE that America needs to continue developing natural gas as part of the energy supply.
-This is important for energy security, since our natural gas primarily comes from North America.
+It is the position of the National Society of Professional Engineers (NSPE) that the United States must continue developing natural gas and the associated infrastructure as part of its energy program.
+Energy independence remains an important component of our national long-range energy security, since our natural gas primarily comes from North America.

-Research on natural gas technologies is needed to provide for continuing supplies in the future.
-In the long term gas hydrates may contribute to natural gas supplies.
-NSPE recommends funding for research and development for natural gas technologies for the Department of Energy, the Department of Defense, the Department of Transportation, and the National Science Foundation.
+Natural gas fuels our homes, factories, and power plants.
+It is also increasingly important to the national transportation and infrastructure sector.
+Research on natural gas technologies is therefore needed to ensure continuing supplies in the future.
+NSPE recommends funding for research and development of natural gas technologies for the Department of Energy, the Department of Transportation, and the National Science Foundation.

 NSPE supports commercial development of hydraulic fracturing, as long as it is performed in a manner that minimizes risks to the environment and does not jeopardize potable water supplies, which is consistent with the professional engineer’s obligation to hold paramount the public health, safety, and welfare.

 NSPE takes positions on public policy issues of interest to our members.
 Our members come from all engineering disciplines and practice in the areas of government, industry, construction, higher education, and private practice.
 Regardless of expertise, practice area, or the communities we serve, it is our firm belief that the nation's interests are best served for the protection of the public health, safety and welfare by positioning Professional Engineers where their skills can be utilized.
 To this end, licensed Professional Engineers play a vital role in the design, construction, operation, management, regulation, and development of natural gas resources.